Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

-Vertical machining centers have appeared in its most basic form for more than 150 years.
+Vertical machining centers have appeared in their most basic form for more than 150 years.
 However, it is still one of the latest forms of machining technology (turning/locking is the oldest).
-The "milling" process requires a rotating tool or drill and a movable worktable to fix the workpiece on the worktable.
+The "milling" process requires a rotating tool or drill and a movable worktable where a workpiece is secured.

-The tool is installed in a housing called the "spindle" and rotates in it.
-By pushing the material into the cutter by the sharpness of the tool and the force of the table, the material will yield and be cut or scraped off as needed.
-The force axis can be up/down (called the Z axis), left/right (called the X axis) or front to back (called the Y axis).
+The tool installed in housing is called the spindle.
+The rotation of the spindle is the primary machining mechanism that cuts, drills, or mills a workpiece.
+By pushing the material into the cutter, and applying the sharpness of the tool as well as the force of the table, the material will be cut or scraped off as needed.
+The force axis can be up/down (called the Z-axis), left/right (X-axis), or front/back (Y-axis).
+A vertical machining center is also commonly referred to as VMC.

-VMC can be equipped with many adjustments.
+VMC can be equipped with many extra accessories.
 For example, there are many approach angles available, as well as swivel and other bench positioning devices.
-Later versions of the VMC design added power and hydraulic power devices to make the system more automated, and eventually computer control was added to allow for greater automation of operation, repeatability, tool selection / change, and contour control.
+Later versions of the VMC design added power and hydraulic power devices to make the system more automated.
+Later on, computer control was added to allow for greater automation of operation, repeatability, tool selection/change, and contour control.
 These new CNCs took the "milling machine" to a new level of productivity and the term VMC (Vertical Machining Center) was born.

 All VMCs use common elements which are as follows: